aripan/TreatUrHunger_Front-End/README.md

 2. Passwords are hashed once received by the backend.

 3. Despite 1 and 2, I'd still recommend using a fake/weak password to avoid any potential future attacks.

-4. Emails aren't verified, so you can use any email even if it's fake.

 ## Last but not least